 This course examines sports in American society.
 It helps the student to understand the reciprocal influences between sports and our culture, including social values, education, socialization, deviance, minority and female athletes, and the mass media and money.
 Sports is placed within the context of social institutions including the family, politics, economics, religion, etc. Prerequisites: All SMGT 100 & 200 level courses.

-SMGT 308 Sport Marketing S (3 SH)
+SMGT 344G Global Perspectives in Sport F (3 SH)